Meaning of Commutation of Sentence

 - 433 empowers the appropriate Government to commute the sentence of the convict.

-- The said power can be exercised without the consent of the convict.
+- The appropriate Government can exercise the power without the consent of the convict.

-- The power of commutation of sentence is exclusively vested in the Appropriate Government and the High Court cannot direct the Govt. to exercise such power.
+- The power of commutation of sentence is exclusively vestes in the Appropriate Government and the High Court cannot direct the Govt. to exercise such power.

 Duty to Dispose of Petitions Expeditiously